-- Medicines prescribed and issued overseas in this instance the parent must inform the School and complete and sign the consent form for any prescribed medicines brought into school; - The pupil must see the school doctor asap to have a UK prescription issued for the medicine.
-As with all other medicines these must be kept in a locked cupboard in Matron's office; Parents should be aware that a specialist referral may be necessary. - Medicines issued by a doctor externally (e.g. Roaccutane) in this instance the parents must inform the School about the prescription and again complete and sign the consent form.
+- Medicines prescribed and issued overseas in this instance the parent must inform the School and complete and sign the consent form for any prescribed medicines brought into school; - The pupil must see the school doctor to have a UK prescription issued for the medicine.
+As with all other medicines these must be kept in a locked cupboard in Matron's office; - Medicines issued by a doctor externally (e.g. Roaccutane) in this instance the parents must inform the School about the prescription and again complete and sign the consent form.
 Any necessary monitoring or after-care required will be set out in a Shared Care Agreement between the prescribing Consultant and the SMO.
-As with all other medicines these must be kept locked in a cupboard in Matron's office. - Each House is to maintain a 'House Drugs Register' in which a note of all drugs prescribed or otherwise - is to be made.
+As with all other medicines these must be kept locked in a cupboard in Matron's office. - The SMO may, in certain instances, specify that a drug is not to be recorded in the register, normally in order to protect patient confidentiality.
+In such cases the drug is to be handed directly from the SMO or Medical Centre Sister to the pupil and a record made of all the details of the drug by the SMO or Medical Centre Sister in a separate register that is to be kept in a secure place in the Medical Centre. - Each House is to maintain a 'House Drugs Register' in which a note of all drugs prescribed or otherwise is to be made.
 For prescribed drugs collected from the Medical Centre or brought from home, a note is to be made of: - the type and quantity of each drug; - o for whom it has been prescribed; - The date and time of collection from the Medical Centre or handing in by the pupil or parent(s) if brought from home; and - The date and time of each issue of individual doses of the drug to the pupil. - Drugs are to be given to pupils by House staff in strict adherence to direction from Medical Centre staff or in accordance with the prescription.
 If in any doubt, House staff are to seek clarification from the Medical Centre.